List of Land of the Lost characters and species: Pakuni

 Pakuni (singular: Paku, though this usage is not consistently obeyed) are a species of small ape-like humanoids, ground-dwelling and bipedal, but not fully upright in posture.
 They are primarily herbivores, though they do occasionally eat small animals (an iguana-like lizard in the episode "Stone Soup", for example).
 They know how to create fire using flints, and manufacture simple tools such as the sharpened sticks they use as defensive weapons.
 Pakuni display significant skill with representational art and have superstitious rituals that usually include chanting but they do not appear to understand music.
 They live in small family groups that construct strong bamboo enclosures as shelters.
-The family groups are territorial but they are quite capable of forming alliances and friendships with neighbors when resources are plentiful and they understand the concept of trade.
+The family groups are territorial but they are quite capable of forming alliances and friendships with neighbors when resources are plentiful; they understand the concept of trade.
 Young Pakuni undergo a rite of adulthood in which they must steal the egg of a large predatory dinosaur to prove their worth.

 Cha-Ka

 One of the Pakuni appearing in the series, Cha-Ka (Phillip Paley) is the most favorably disposed toward the Marshalls.
-In the first episode the Marshalls rescue him from "Grumpy" the Tyrannosaurus and splinted Cha-Ka's broken leg.
+In the first episode, the Marshalls rescue him from "Grumpy" the Tyrannosaurus and splinted Cha-Ka's broken leg.
 Subsequently, Cha-Ka forms a close friendship with the family and with Holly in particular, helping them whenever possible and occasionally visits the Marshalls in their cave in High Bluff.
 Cha-Ka's moments range from his attempt to undergo the rite of adulthood to facing a mysterious being who saw him worthy of advancing on an intellectual level, resulting with his gaining the ability to speak near perfect English, play an alto recorder-like wind-instrument, walk and run upright, and learn to make fire by Season 3.
 After being separated from Ta and Sa after the earthquake that marks the beginning of season three, Cha-Ka moves in with the Marshalls at the temple.